-Tax losses incurred are available for offset against future taxable profits within five-year period, as mentioned above.
-Since the amounts and timing of future taxable income cannot be estimated reliably due to uncertainties in the Company's economic environment, no deferred tax asset has been recognized for the tax losses carried forward as at 31 December 2011.
+Tax losses incurred are available for offset against future taxable profits within five-year period.
+Since the amounts and timing of future taxable income cannot be estimated reliably due to uncertainties in the Company's economic environment, no deferred tax asset has been recognized for the tax losses carried forward as at 31 December 2012.